-- 1. Following political boundaries is ranked lower than other criteria because political lines can be drawn in arbitrary and, in some cases, discriminatory ways.
+- Following political boundaries is ranked lower than other criteria because political lines can be drawn in arbitrary and, in some cases, discriminatory ways.
 Also, to the extent a town, city, or other subdivisions is an organic community of interest, it will already be protected. - 2.
-Compactness should not be used as a standard because it is vague.
+Compactness is not recommended as a standard because it is vague.
 Plus, the shape of a district should be dictated by how communities are arranged, not an arbitrary standard. - 4.
-Competition should not be used as a standard because it requires drawing districts in an outcome-focused way.
+Competition is not recommended as a standard because it requires drawing districts in an outcome-focused way.
 Instead of reducing people to partisan labels, best practices would have map drawers focus on communities of interest.
-Also, in many communities, particularly communities of color, competition occurs at the primary stage, not in the general election.
+Also, in many communities, particularly communities, particularly communities of color, competition occurs at the primary stage, not in the general election.